AngryCarrot789/FramePFX/FramePFX/Shortcuts/ReadMe.md

 In WPF, you can use the `ShortcutCommandBinding` which can be added to a `ShortcutCommandCollection` associated with a dependency object

-You can also use the action system (which uses action IDs).
-This allows registered actions to be invoked at will
+You can also use the command system (which uses command IDs).
+This allows registered commands to be invoked at will